Édouard-Jean Empain

 was a French-Belgian industrialist, best known by the general public for his kidnapping in 1978.

 Between 1969 and 1981, Baron Empain was CEO of the Schneider group (Schneider-Empain).

+Biographical details

 The Baron was the son of Jean, 2nd Baron Empain, and the grandson of Édouard Louis Joseph, 1st Baron Empain.
 He married the Italian Silvana Betuzzi in 1957 by whom he had two daughters and a son: they were divorced shortly after Empain's kidnapping.
 He lived in the suburbs of Paris with his second wife Jacqueline (née Ragonaux), a former model, whom he married in 1990.

+His abduction left a deep impression on him.
+He claims he has never been the same since.
+The newspapers dissected his private life during his confinement, "revealing his taste for gambling and the existence of his bachelor pad.
+A whiff of scandal that wounded the Baron, so discreet until then, even more fiercely than his two months in captivity".

+Career before the kidnapping

+In 1978, Édouard-Jean Empain was a Belgian nobleman living in Paris.
+A wealthy heir at the age of forty-one, he had been chairman and CEO of the Empain-Schneider group (later Schneider Electric) since 1971.
+He was one of France's leading businessmen, with a group of almost three hundred companies, one hundred and fifty thousand employees and sales of twenty-two billion francs.
+The Empain-Schneider group included companies such as Framatome (nuclear boilers), Creusot-Loire (metallurgy), Jeumont-Schneider, Cerci, Citra and Spie Batignolles (construction).

 Kidnapping

-At the time of his kidnapping, Édouard-Jean Empain was the 40-year-old heir to a substantial fortune, a notable industrialist and the director of the Schneider group since 1969.
-He was one of France's captains of industry, heading a group that comprised almost 150 companies and 130,000 employees, with an annual turnover of 25 billion francs.
-Notable members of the Schneider Group included Framatome (nuclear reactors), Creusot-Loire (metallurgy) and Spie Batignolles (construction).

-His kidnapping profoundly affected him and he declared that he was never the same afterwards.